Getty Images/iStockphoto

 When it comes to travel rewards currencies, many travelers consider Chase Ultimate Rewards among the best.
 American Express Membership Rewards, Bilt Rewards, Citi ThankYou Rewards and Capital One miles are all strong rivals, but I find that Chase offers a well-rounded suite of hotel and airline travel partners.

-Plus, one of the best cards for earning Ultimate Rewards points — the Chase Sapphire Preferred® Card — is currently offering 60,000 bonus points after spending $4,000 on the card within the first three months.
+Plus, one of the best cards for earning Ultimate Rewards points — the Chase Sapphire Preferred® Card — is currently offering 60,000 bonus points after spending $4,000 in the first three months.

 Of course, you could redeem the points through Chase’s travel portal, which would see those 60,000 points worth a fixed $750 toward your next vacation with the Sapphire Preferred.
 But transferring them to partner programs will typically get you significantly more value.